pristinsky1/live_vs_video_on_demand_VPN_detection/index.md

 &ensp; In March 2020, Youtube saw a 2.5x increase in the amount of time people spent streaming live video.
 Twitch more than doubled their hours of content in three months after the start of the pandemic.
 There is a huge boom in the video content world, and it does not seem to be slowing down anytime soon.
 Internet Service Providers, such as Viasat, are tasked with optimizing  internet connections and tailoring their allocation of resources to fit each unique customer’s needs.
 With this increase in internet activity, it would be especially beneficial for Viasat to understand what issues arise when customers stream various forms of video.

-&ensp; We have chosen to generate network data from platforms that offer both live and VoD content, such as Youtube and Twitch, as well as data from platforms such as Netflix, Facebook Live, Radio.com, Amazon Prime, Hulu, and Zoom (live video calls).
-Through an extensive dataset drawing from multiple providers we were able to create a robust model that can identify when a user is streaming a VoD or a live video.
-This model is meant to be used in conjunction with another pipeline that can first verify that video streaming is occurring within a VPN tunnel.
+&ensp; This model is meant to be used in conjunction with another pipeline that can first verify that video streaming is occurring within a VPN tunnel.
 Using our findings, we can further classify what type of video a user is streaming, to help gain a better understanding of user activity to ultimately enhance user experience.

 ## Data